hanyuhanyuhanyu/GodzamoKrazy/README.md

 NOT currently compatible with __CCSE__.
 CCSE changes base game functions that break the switches like the season switch and the elder pledge.
 This problem exists in version **2.033** of CCSE and older, when used with Cookie Clicker version 2.048.

-## Changes in this fork

-Updated for 2.048 (Cortex bakers etc.)

-Autocast changes:
- * Attempt to shorten time a debuff remains active
- * Smarter Force the Hand of Fate auto-spellcasting by not blindly selecting clots and other negative effects
- * Implement two advanced Auto Cast combos (see documentation below)
- * Automatically start a Sugar Frenzy during big combos
- * Add 'autoSweet' function to continually ascend until a Sweet spell is found

-auto-Godzamok changes:
- * Buy Mines and Factories
- * Cap rebuy to 500 buildings to balance gain and loss

-Season changes:
- * Swap to Easter on Cookie Storms when not all eggs are unlocked
- * Swap to Halloween if wrinklers are active and you still need spooky cookies

-Bank changes:
- * Automatically buy brokers and upgrade the market office
- * Automatically take loans during big click frenzy combos

-Dragon changes:
- * Automatically upgrade and pet the dragon
- * Automatically set dragon auras

-Automatically set the Pantheon

 ## How to use

 ## Steam Install